Burdett's Landing: Post-Revolutionary War

 After the war the ferry service returned to its farm trade.
-Peter Bourdette expired at the age of 91 in 1823 and is buried in the Edgewater Cemetery.
+Peter Bourdette died at the age of 91 in 1823.
 Burdett's Landing experienced a transformation in the 19th century when steam power was applied to ships, and it became an important landing for steamboats.
 The Crystenah left New York City's Pier 39 every evening at 6:30 and stopped at Burdett's Landing along its route.
 In addition, Burdett's Ferry's own company, the Fort Lee & New York Steamboat Company, began operating in 1832 and ran until about 1920.
 Also known as The People's Ferry Company, it owned at least five steamboats which made stops along the Hudson running south, then crossing to New York City.

 A demand for paving stones developed in the 19th century as New York City sought to pave its streets.
 Quarrying operations designed to produce paving blocks appeared on the Palisades Cliff as a result.
 Burdett's Landing acquired the nickname, "Old Stone Dock," from its service as a transfer location for cobblestones onto lighters bound for New York.
 This use for Burdett's Landing came to an end when the quarrying and accompanying destruction of the Palisades was brought to an end by the creation of the Palisades Interstate Park in 1900.

 During the 19th century the Burdett's Landing neighborhood gradually developed as a resort.
 New Yorkers came to view the sleepy, pastoral little area as a recreational destination, and in 1878 the large Fort Lee Hotel opened by the landing.
 Also known as the Octagon House because of its design, the Fort Lee Hotel was accessible via ferry for New Yorkers.
 According to one pictorial history,Its 60 rooms each had gas lighting, and the hotel had its own ferry service from its grounds to 129th Street in Manhattan.
 Guests were provided with picnic grounds, band concerts, a roller-skating rink, outdoor shows, and rustic walkways.

 Fire destroyed the hotel in 1898, and the owners did not rebuild.
 The pilings still are seen above the waterline of the Hudson just south of the Fort Lee bluff as a locator for the palatial resort.
 With the industrialization of Edgewater in the early 20th century the desire to use the area as a resort faded.
 The house created by Stephen Bourdette for his father stood until 1899.
 In the 20th century river crossings were handled by other ferries, and Burdett's Landing was no longer needed.
 Its former location may be seen in an aerial view at the Edgewater Colony website noted in External links below.
 It was assimilated into the Colony's property when it incorporated in 1948.